Helmuth Weidling: Surrender to Chuikov

 The meeting between Weidling and Chuikov ended at 8:23 am on 2 May 1945.

-Post-war
+Imprisonment and death

 The Soviet forces took Weidling into custody and flew him to the Soviet Union.
 Initially, he was held in the Butyrka and Lefortovo Prisons in Moscow.
 On 27 February 1952, the Military Collegium of the Supreme Court of the Soviet Union sentenced him to 25 years' imprisonment for war crimes committed in the occupied Soviet Union.
 Weidling died on 17 November 1955 in the custody of the KGB in Vladimir of an apparent heart attack.
 He was buried in an unmarked grave at the cemetery of Vladimir Central Prison.
 On 16 April 1996, the Chief Military Prosecutor's Office of the Russian Federation declared Weidling non-rehabilitative.